Windows on the courtyard: living and thinking under a dome

 A confusing cacophony

-Architectural domes reflect cognitive and socio-cultural domes
+Architectural domes, reflections of cognitive and sociocultural domes

 AdobeStock, Author provided